 There are roughly 4.19 million people living in the state of Oregon and 62.5% of them own a home.
-The average cost of home insurance in Oregon is $776 per year for $250,000 in dwelling coverage, which is far below the United States national average rate.
-Because heavy rains and flooding are common in the Beaver State, it is important to purchase homeowners insurance.
+The average cost of home insurance in Oregon is $712 per year for $250,000 in dwelling coverage, which is far below the United States national average rate.
+Because your home may be the largest purchase you will ever make, having the best Oregon homeowners insurance to protect your finances is important.

 Best home insurance companies in Oregon